gemstones and crystals

 A newborn baby, freshly fallen snow, a blank diary -

 There is something wonderful about things that are new.
-They hold the promise of a fresh start, adventure, the hope of endless possibilities.
+They hold the promise of a fresh start, adventure, the

 The New Year especially brings about this feeling...